kujain/F22-5505_Javascript/class-11-workflow-setup.md

-**For steps 1 - 8 start from this starting boilerplate: [empty boilerplate](https://github.com/kujain/S22-5505_Javascript/blob/main/workflow_boilerplate_starter.zip)**
+**For steps 1 - 8 start from this starting boilerplate: [empty boilerplate](https://github.com/kujain/F22-5505_Javascript/blob/main/boilerplate_starter.zip)**

-**For step 9, use this boilerplate: [es6 modules boilerplate](https://github.com/kujain/S22-5505_Javascript/blob/main/workflow_boilerplate_es6_complete.zip)**
+**For step 9, use this boilerplate: [es6 modules boilerplate](https://github.com/kujain/F22-5505_Javascript/blob/main/boilerplate_es6_starter.zip)**

 # 1. Start:

-Note, if you node version is v13 or later (current is v16) (check by typing `node -v` and see the resulting version), please downgrade to 16 LTS.
-V17 is available but it's safes to work with the latest LTS version only.
+Note, if your node version is v19 or later (current is v18) (check by typing `node -v` and see the resulting version), please downgrade to 18 LTS.
+V19 is available but it's safes to work with the latest LTS version most of the time.
 ```
 node -v
-brew install node@16
+brew install node@18
 ```

 Install gulp globally: